HuLiLab/NetDecoder_Example/README.md

 Please refer to the Netdecoder paper <https://doi.org/10.1093/nar/gkw166> for details about the algorithms and figures.

 ## Prerepuisites
 NetDecoder was developed and tested using Java version 1.8.
 The Oracle JDK, not the open JDK, was used.
 Therefore, werecommend to have Oracle JDK version 1.8 or higher installed.
 The R version used was 3.1.1 and the required R packagesare: gplots, ggplot2, grid, reshape, reshape2, plyr, RcolorBrewer, igraph and Vennerable.
-To install Vennerable, please usethe following command in the R command line:
+To install Vennerable, please use the following command in the R command line:
 ```R
 install.packages("Vennerable", repos="http://R-Forge.R-project.org")
 ```